gohugoio/hugoDocs/content/en/content-management/taxonomies.md

 ## Order taxonomies

 A content file can assign weight for each of its associate taxonomies.
 Taxonomic weight can be used for sorting or ordering content in taxonomy templates and is declared in a content file's front matter.
-The convention for declaring taxonomic weight is `taxonomyname_weight`.
+The convention for declaring taxonomic weight is `taxonomyName_weight`.

 The following show a piece of content that has a weight of 22, which can be used for ordering purposes when rendering the pages assigned to the "a", "b" and "c" values of the `tags` taxonomy.
 It has also been assigned the weight of 44 when rendering the "d" category page.